-National Population Register is the full form of NPR.
-The National Population Register is a government database that keeps track of each citizen and the vital statistics associated with them.
-It was created by 2007 to replace previous systems such as ration cards, voter ID lists, etc., which were unreliable due to multiple registrants or lack thereof under different names.
+National Population Register, commonly abbreviated as NPR, is a government database that keeps track of each citizen and their vital statistics.
+It was created in 2007 to replace outdated systems like ration cards or voter ID lists which had become unreliable due to multiple registrations or lack thereof under different names.